sarswatPreeti/Plannr/README.md

-# Rutinitas - Modern Todo Management
+# Plannr - Modern Todo Management

 A beautiful, modern todo management app inspired by Notion, Todoist, and Linear.
 Organize your tasks, projects, and daily routines effortlessly.